Soldier Story: William Blanchard Lingley

 3rd Battalion, Headquarters Company

-William Blanchard Lingley was born on January 27, 1912, in Cambridge, Massachusetts, to Henry Ernest and Alice Agatha (Derby) Lingley.
-Father Henry emigrated in 1884 from London, England, to Boston, Massachusetts, at the age of two with his parents, James and Frances (Chipchase) Lingley.
+William Blanchard Lingley was born on January 27, 1912, in Cambridge, Massachusetts, to Henry Earnest and Alice Agatha (Derby Blanchard) Lingley.
+Father Henry emigrated in 1884 from London, England, to Boston, Massachusetts, at the age of one with his parents, James and Frances (Chipchase) Lingley.
 Mother Alice was born in Boston, Massachusetts.
 There were four sons in the Lingley family: William Blanchard, Albert Henry, Richard Chipchase, and Robert Derby.

-In 1912 when William was born, the family was living at 9 Eustis Street, Cambridge, and Henry was a professional musician.
-By 1920, they had moved to 24 Summit Avenue, Bogota, Bergen County, New Jersey, and Henry was a professional musician.
-In 1922, the Lingley family moved to Los Angeles, California.
-Henry was an accomplished pianist, organist, and vocalist – and son Bill began singing in the church choir at the age of ten.
-After some time in Los Angeles, they moved to Santa Barbara.
+Henry and Alice met at the New England Conservatory of Music and were both professional musicians.
+They married on April 3, 1911.
+In 1912 when William was born, the family was living at 9 Eustis Street, Cambridge.
+By 1920, they had moved to 24 Summit Avenue, Bogota, Bergen County, New Jersey.
+After moving soon after to Watertown, New York, in 1922 the Lingley family moved to Long Beach, California.
+Henry was an accomplished pianist, organist, and vocalist – and son Bill began singing in church choirs at the age of ten.
+They moved to Santa Barbara in June 1924.
 After the devastating earthquake there in 1925, however, they moved to Salinas, Monterey County.

 In 1930, the family was living at 48 Stone Street in Salinas.
 Both Henry and Alice were music teachers, and also director and pianist, respectively, for the Salinas Choral Society.
-Bill and his brothers often sang in First Baptist Church choir performances.
-He studied voice with his father from the age of 14, and sang as a soloist at church.
+Bill and his brothers often sang in many church choirs of all denominations.
+He studied voice with his father from the age of 14, and sang as a soloist in church choirs.
 Bill was also captain of his Salinas Union High School football team.

 After graduating in 1930, Bill attended Arizona State College on a scholarship.
 While there, he took courses in public speaking.
 Unfortunately, his father Henry died unexpectedly on April 28, 1932.
-Bill then dropped out of college to return home to Salinas and worked to help support the family.
-He was employed for a time by Pacific Gas & Electric Company
+Bill then left college to return home to Salinas where he worked to support the family.
+He was employed for a time by Pacific Gas & Electric Company.

 Bill met local well-known dance and dramatics instructor, Mrs. Maxine Matilie (Brown) Maus.
 By 1939, they had moved to the Eagle Rock area of Los Angeles where he was employed by Standard Oil Company doing public relations work.
 They were married on June 11, 1939, at the home of Maxine’s uncle and aunt, Mr. and Mrs. Robert Cameron, in Beverly Hills.
 By April 1940, the couple was living at 15359 Roxford Street in the Sylmar area of Los Angeles.
 Residing with them was Maxine’s widowed mother, Maud Brown.
 Bill was assistant manager of a Standard Oil service station and Maxine was a teacher at a private school.